ikeyasu/docker-reinforcement-learning/README.md

-# docker-roboschool
+# docker-reinforcement-learning

-This is GPU powered Docker image for Open AI Roboschool with HTML5 VNC Viewer.
+This is GPU powered Docker image for reinforcement-learning environment with HTML5 VNC Viewer.
 This image is installed ...

 * [Open AI roboschool](https://github.com/openai/roboschool)